Unionization in the tech sector: Communications Workers of America

+In January 2018, 15 employees of logistics startup company Lanetix were fired, 10 days after they petitioned to form a union with Washington-Baltimore News Guild (CWA).
+In November, the company agreed to pay $775,000 to the 15 former employees after the NLRB found they retaliated.

 In January 2020, the Communications Workers of America launched the Campaign to Organize Digital Employees (CODE-CWA) to organize tech, game, and digital workers in the US and Canada.
 According to the CODE-CWA website "thousands of tech, game, and digital workers" have organized with over a dozen CODE-CWA organizing campaigns, including several certified unions with collective bargaining rights.
 As of August 2022, CODE-CWA has organized over 3000 union members in various sub-industries of the tech sector across over 25 bargaining units in the last two years of organizing.

 Within its first year the CODE-CWA campaign unionized workers at Glitch, Blue State Digital, the Alphabet Workers Union at Alphabet, and game studio Voltage Entertainment.
 In 2021, workers at Do Better Tech, Mobilize, Medium, NPR, Mapbox, Catalist, Change.org, EveryAction, and New York Times Tech staff launched public unionization drives, with civic tech companies Mobilize, Catalist and Change.org receiving voluntary recognition from their employers.
 CODE-CWA has also supported workers at Activision Blizzard by filing Unfair Labor Practice charge with the NLRB.
 CODE-CWA has also organized the first table-top game company at Pathfinder and Starfinder developer Paizo.

+Glitch staff announced intentions to unionize with the CWA Local 1101 as part of CODE-CWA in early 2020.
+The company voluntarily recognized their union.
+Around the same time, the company laid off a third of its staff of 50 during the COVID-19 pandemic.
+Glitch signed a collective bargaining agreement in March 2021, the first in the American tech industry.